 A large fraction of massive stars are born in triples \citep{moe2017mind, duchene2013stellar, raghavan2010survey, TokovininTripleOrigin,tokovinin2014binaries}.
 Stars in many triples become close enough to each other that the system will pass through at least one stage of mass transfer or mass loss.
 Of particular interest are scenarios leading to the merger of two or more of a triple's stars.
 These scenarios generally require that the triple pass through at least one phase during which its components spiral closer to each other within a gaseous envelope that has been stripped from one of the companion stars.
 The envelope is called the {\sl common envelope} (CE).

 The CE phase of higher-order multiples is important because each CE phase can lead to mergers and/or to smaller orbits.
 Additionally, subsequent evolution of CE end states can lead to further mass transfer, mergers, and/or additional CE episodes.
 The CE process and its end states yield high-mass objects, alone or in multiple systems, that can eventually either exchange mass or merge.
 Whether mergers occur within the CE or afterwards, they can create extreme luminosities in the electromagnetic and/or gravitational-wave regimes.
 Some mergers produce Type~Ia supernovae (SNe Ia), or accretion-induced collapse to an neutron star (NS) or black hole (BH).
-Triple-star CEs are expected to be common because massive stars have a high probability of starting as triple systems, and triples may be needed to provide pathways to certain intriguing end states, such as massive BHs.
+Triple-star CEs are expected to be common because massive stars have a high probability of starting as triple systems \citep{moe2017mind, Tokovinin_2018_MSC}, and triples may be needed to provide pathways to certain intriguing end states, such as binary BH mergers \citep{stegmann_2025} and massive BHs\footnote{This is because triples provide additional channels for interaction, beyond those available in binaries.}.
 Furthermore, triples and higher-order multiples are also formed through dynamical interactions in dense environments \citep{rasio1994binary,van2007formation, perets2012triple, leigh2011analytic, antonini2016black, martinez2020black,offner2022origin}.